stefaniecg/stefaniecg.github.io/bib_dis/main.md

 Our method is to engage in one-to-one conversations with people [(John 4:7-30)](https://my.bible.com/bible/59/JHN.4.7-30).
 The duration of each conversation depends on the leading of the Spirit [(Luke 12:12)](https://my.bible.com/bible/59/LUK.12.12), but it usually takes between 30 minutes to 1 hour.
 We go two-by-two [(Luke 10:1)](https://my.bible.com/bible/59/LUK.10.1) and our aim is to sow seeds [(Matthew 13:3-23)](https://my.bible.com/bible/59/MAT.13.3-23.) by presenting the Gospel.
-In one-on-one conversations with the Lost, the Gospel should always be shared in a *dialogue*, not a _monologue_ (preach).
+In one-on-one conversations with the Lost, the Gospel should always be shared in a *dialogue*, not a _monologue_ (do not preach).
 Always ask questions that lead to a dialogue, follow the example of Jesus Christ on one-on-one evangelism [(John 4:7-30)](https://my.bible.com/bible/59/JHN.4.7-30).
-The _monologue_ version (a.k.a. preaching) leave it for big crowds.
+The _monologue_ version (a.k.a. preaching) we leave it for big crowds outreach.

 The audience (_the type of lost_) we encounter are in great majority atheist (deny the existence and belief in God), then agnostics (do not know if there is a God, but do not deny nor assert it), followed by muslims, catholics, Jehovas' witness, and one time a jewish person.

 We present the Gospel through 5 core-Gospel threads [(1)](#references) (milestones) along the conversation.

-**The Gospel Threads**:
+**The Gospel Threads** (_extended by scg_):
 1. The Character of God
 2. The Sinfulness of Man
 3. The Sufficiency of Christ
 4. The Necessity of Repentance, Faith, and the New birth
+5. The Gift of mercy and grace: restored relationship with God and His Kingdom (church family)
-5. The Urgency of Eternity
+6. The Urgency of Eternity

 At the end of the conversation, if the person accepts it:
 1. We give a mini Gospel of John [(6)](#references) and encourage them to read it.
 It is shown in [Figure 1](#gospels).